MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### Footer

-        1. On the footer of the website the user can find all our social media links, when clicked a separate page will open up where users can follow us.
+        1. On the footer of the website the user can find all our social media links, when clicked a separate page will open where users can follow us.

         <p align="center">
         <img src="assets/images/footer.png">